 All courses are studied in sequence and not parallel.
 This means that you study one course at a time full time for five weeks then you have an exam and then the next course starts.
 There are four courses each semester.
 If you are used to a parallel system this might sound like very few courses but the expected workload for one semester is at least 40 hours per week in this system of sequential studies.

 At Umeå School of Business and Economics, internationalisation is given high priority.
 There are plenty of opportunities to go abroad to study.
 The environment at the business school is also increasingly international with both students and teachers with an international background.

 International exchange is an important component of student life at Umeå School of Business and Economics.
 Our 70 partner universities around the world send students to Umeå every year, and about 45 % of our business school graduates have spent one or two semesters abroad as part of their curricula.

-The program is suitable, for example, for students wishing to work in audit firms, in the accounting/finance departments in companies as well as in government departments.
+The programme is suitable, for example, for students wishing to work in audit firms, in the accounting/finance departments in companies as well as in government departments.
 Its international orientation provides good preconditions for working abroad and in international corporations.

-In order to be eligible to apply to our Master's programs here at USBE you need a Bachelor’s degree with a major in Business Administration 180 ECTS (three years of full-time study), which should include:
+In order to be eligible to apply to our Master's programmes here at USBE you need a Bachelor’s degree with a major in Business Administration 180 ECTS (three years of full-time study), which should include:

 •90 ECTS (one and a half years of full-time study) in Business Administration.

 Subjects can be defined differently in different countries.
 Examples of courses that we consider to be part of the subject of Business Administration are Accounting, Finance, Controlling, Management, Marketing, Logistics and Entrepreneurship.

 Students are required to have special eligibility in English equal to English B from Swedish gymnasium.
 This is usually shown with an internationally recognized test of English proficiency.